-19 Nov Why Every Nonprofit Should Seek Foundation Funding in 2021
+19 Nov Why Every Nonprofit Should Seek Foundation Funding

 The COVID-19 pandemic has dramatically changed the environment for nonprofits: An exponential increase in need as Americans everywhere face a depressed economy.
 Would-be donors who might be encountering their own financial hardships.
 And social distancing restrictions that are making it harder for constituents, staff and volunteers to interact.